 In a society that places a high value on honesty and integrity, it can feel extremely uncomfortable for a parent to realize that their child might be telling lies.
-When my oldest kid was 6, he began to tell all kinds of tall tales.
+What’s worse is figuring out how to stop your child from lying.
+When my oldest kid turned 6, he began to tell all kinds of tall tales.

-Sometimes, it was to get out of trouble, but at other times, it was because he liked to entertain with exaggerated stories that would shock and amaze the listener.
+Sometimes, it was to get out of trouble.
+Other times, he liked to entertain with exaggerated stories that would shock and amaze the listener.
 I recall feeling deeply worried that my child hadn’t learned the values we’d been trying so hard to teach him.
-I also felt concerned that others might think of him as untrustworthy because of his tales.
+I also felt concerned that others might think of him as untrustworthy because of his lying.

 Several children later, I’ve come to understand that telling lies is normal behavior many children will engage in regardless of the parenting they have received.
 I’m delighted to report that my oldest is now 14 and one of the most honest people I know.
 In fact, sometimes he is too honest.

 So, why do children lie, and what can we do about it?
 Read on for some helpful information about this common childhood behavior.

 Several decades of research have revealed that lie-telling usually begins when children are about two years old.
 At the age of 4, it’s more common for children to lie to hide or conceal a misdeed.
 While lying can occur at any age, this research has also shown that telling lies increases throughout childhood, peaks in adolescence, and decreases (but doesn’t disappear) during adulthood.

 According to experts, there are many reasons why a child might tell a lie.
 Some important ones include: